mmesh/docs/docs/platform/iam/authorization.md

+---
+title: [IAM] Authorization
+description: mmesh implements an authorization system based on an extended RBAC model with three levels of control for the individual users.
+---

 # Authorization

 mmesh implements an authorization system based on an extended RBAC model with three levels of control for the individual users: